Skip to content

 icon string Yes Lucide icon name

-author string Yes Author name
+author string Yes Author name (free-form display)

 repo string Yes GitHub owner/repo path (used to fetch releases)